 No Residential Counselor is permitted to pyramid time off under this or any other applicable article in this contract.
-In addition, if FMLA qualified, the first 12 weeks of a Residential Counselor's leave will be pursuant to the FMLA.
+Any leave taken under this Article shall run concurrently with the FMLA and PFML.

 All Residential Counselors on Leave must continue to make their co-pays to the Employer in a timely manner.
 Failure to make payments could jeopardize the employee's continuation on the health care plan.
 All Residential Counselors agree to reimburse the employer for any payments made on behalf of the employee in accordance with State and Federal Law.